1. Overview of Gunsens

 Using The Home Tab Bar:

-Upon opening the Gunsens App, users are directed to the Map screen, which displays active threat alerts and provides access to the Home Tab Bar for managing these alerts.
+Upon opening the SOS App, users are directed to the Map screen, which displays active threat alerts and provides access to the Home Tab Bar for managing these alerts.

 Yellow indicators represent gun threats, while red indicators represent SOS alerts.
 To view details, tap on a threat notification or one of the alert indicators on the map.